-The Company did not make any income tax payments for the years ended December 31, 2022 December 31, 2023, 2021, 2022, and 2021.
+The Company made \$ 7 thousand in income tax payments for the year ended December 31, 2024.
+The Company did not make any income tax payments for the years ended December 31, 2023 and 2022.

 LiveWire and its subsidiaries are currently members of H-D's consolidated, combined, unitary and other similar groups for federal, state and local income tax purposes.
-The consolidated group files U.S. federal and various state income tax returns which are no longer subject to examination before 2020.
+The consolidated group files U.S. federal and various state income tax returns which are no longer subject to examination before 2019.
 LiveWire has separate state and non-US filing requirements that will remain open to tax authority examination through 2029.

-6.6.
-Earnings Per Share
+6. Earnings Per Share

 The Company computes earnings per share ("EPS") in accordance with ASC 260, Earnings per Share.
 Basic EPS is computed by dividing net income (loss) available to common shareholders by the weighted-average number of shares of common stock outstanding.
-Diluted EPS is computed using the weighted average number of shares of common stock, plus the effect of potentially dilutive securities.
-The Company applies the treasury method to calculate the dilution impact of share-based awards -restricted stock units, and performance share units, units, and warrants.
-Because we have the Company has reported a net loss for all periods presented, diluted net loss per share is the same as basic net loss per share as all of the potentially dilutive shares were antidilutive anti-dilutive in those periods.
+Diluted EPS is computed using the weighted-average number of shares of common stock, plus the effect of potentially dilutive securities.
+The Company applies the treasury method to calculate the dilution impact of share-based awards- restricted stock, performance share units, and warrants.
+Because the Company has reported a net loss for all periods presented, diluted net loss per share is the same as basic net loss per share as all of the potentially dilutive shares were anti-dilutive in those periods.